bigredwill/quartz/content/notes/bagels in the desert.md

-article about sharing diy bagels with folks in the desert
+I have been making bagels in the desert

+[[recipes/bagels|bagels]] contains the bagel recipe that I use.